VirgilSecurity/virgil-sdk-pfs-x/README.md

 ## Installation

 > Virgil SWIFT PFS SDK is suitable only for Client Side.
-If you need SWIFT SDK for Server Side, take a look at this [repository](_sdk_x).

 The Virgil PFS is provided as a package.
 Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.